 With faculty advisor approval, graduate students will be issued Card Access to the outside entrances of the Food Science Building and/or keys to his or her office and laboratories that are used regularly in his/her research.
 Upon arrival, graduate students will receive a completed "Individual Key Request" form that students will take to Room 115 Ag.
 Administration Building to receive their office and lab keys.
-The College requires a \$5 key deposit per key at the time keys are picked-up from 115 Ag.
+No key deposit fee will be charged at the time keys are picked-up from 115 Ag.
 Admin.